splunk/observability-workshop/docs/module8/hotrod-eks.md

     signalfx-agent-q5tzh      1/1     Running   0          138m
     ```

-You then need find the IP address assigned to the Hotrod service:
+You then need find the IP address assigned to the Hot R.O.D. service:

 === "Input"
     ```bash